Generalized Hamming weights of additive codes and geometric counterparts: Asymptotic results

 Considering the set of all $n=\qbin{r}{h}{q}$ $h$-spaces in $\PG(r-1,q)$ we see that the upper bound in Lemma~\ref{lemma_one_weight_bound_gen_hamming_weight} is tight for $s=\qbin{r-f}{h}{q}$.
 Using $\lambda$ copies of this construction yields

 For $f=1$ the Griesmer bound implies that the difference between $n_q(r,h,1;s)$ and the corresponding Griesmer upper bound tends to zero if $s$ tends to infinity, which is a much tighter statement.\footnote{While the geometric equivalent of linear or additive codes is very handy for many situations, here the coding theory version looks more nicely.
-I.e., denoting the minimum length $n$ of an $[n,k,d]_q$ code by $\tilde{n}_q(k,d)$, we have $\lim_{d\to\infty} \tilde{n}_q(k,d)-g_q(k,d)=0$.
+In particular, denoting the minimum length $n$ of an $[n,k,d]_q$ code by $\tilde{n}_q(k,d)$, we have $\lim_{d\to\infty} \tilde{n}_q(k,d)-g_q(k,d)=0$.
 There is a similar formulation for additive codes, see \cite{kurz2024additive}.} The same stronger result also holds for the cases where $h=1$ and $f$ is arbitrary.
 Of course it would be very interesting to have such a result in general.
-However, the relation to constant dimension codes in Lemma~\ref{lemma_connection_to_subspace_codes} indicates that this might be a hard problem.
+However, the relation to constant-dimension codes in Lemma~\ref{lemma_connection_to_subspace_codes} indicates that this might be a hard problem.

 Instead of letting $s$ tend to infinity we can also consider $n_q(r,h,f;s)$ as a sequence in the field size $q$. \begin{lemma} For $1\le \delta\le h$ and $r\ge 2h$ we have